phil85/benchmark-instances-for-qkp/README.md

 # Description of format

-Each txt file contain the information of one graph and one or multiple budgets:
+Each txt file contains the information of one graph and one or multiple budgets:

 First line: n m type
 * n: number of nodes